DaisyXten/CheatSheet-DaisyXten/README.md

      - [Figma Cheat Sheet (Essential Keyboard Shortcuts) :
 Pierluigi Giglio](https://www.figma.com/community/file/1340996401619015960/figma-cheat-sheet-essential-keyboard-shortcuts).
 Clear, short command
      - [accessibility Cheatsheet](https://www.figma.com/design/Pn6QYJfJDdItGBjK1qLFUF/Accessibility-Cheatsheet-(Community)?node-id=1-66&t=Le1RzWbTfWlq47u9-0), color platte, theme and corressponding elements set.

+## Diagram tools pros and cons
+#### eraser.io
+ - Pros: Has rich amount of icons
+ - Cons: Most of the diagram are not ediable from the diagram, could only be edited from the code.
+For example change the block flow direction from LR to TD is not doable by dragging.
+It is said only flowchat is editable from the diagram panel.
+ - Cons: eraser.io AI generate everytime different borken diagram result.
+Unstable
+#### mermaid.io
+  - Pros: Chatgpt could generate direct code that is usable